 LOOK FOR THE STAR.
 Choose products that have earned the ENERGY STAR label.
 These products meet strict guidelines to help you save money while offering the features consumers want and helping to protect our environment.
 Products with the ENERGY STAR label are available in more than 60 product categories — including new homes.

 GO ROOM–BY–ROOM.
-Take a room–by–room tour of ENERGY STAR @ home and learn what you can do this fall to save energy, save money and help protect our environment in your own home.
+Take a room–by–room tour of ENERGY STAR @ home and learn what you can do this winter to save energy, save money and help protect our environment in your own home.